Skip to main content

 Webhook Statuses

-When subscribed to the transaction webhook filter type, webhook updates will be sent whenever a payment request status is changed from the TransactionSuccess state.
-This means that you will receive webhooks for each of the following transaction statuses:
+When subscribed to the transaction webhook filter type, webhook updates will be sent whenever a refund transaction is updated to either of the following statuses:

 • TransactionSuccess